 Tours are available for groups of 10 or more at $10 per person.
-Tours include a talk on the history of the house, participation in butter making, a talk about early milking practices, a demonstration of late 19th and early 20th century clothing and visual talks on the parlour as well as using the coal range.
+Tours include a talk on the history of the house, a demonstration of late 19th and early 20th century clothing and visual talks on the parlour as well as using the coal range.

 Hockin House is available for renting at $10 per hour.
 It has excellent car parking facilities, a well equipped kitchen, and a meeting room which seats 40 people.

 The Waikato Historical Society meets monthly, usually on the second Saturday except in January.
-Members visit places of historic interest in the summer months and lectures are held in Hockin House during the winter.
+Members visit places of historic interest and lectures are held in Hockin House.
 There is a monthly newsletter.
-The annual subscription is $35 per adult or $45 for a family.
+The annual subscription is $35 per adult or $52.50 for a family.

-Enquiries about events, membership, programmes, renting Hockin House and tours through the house should be made to the President, Cliff Thomas (contact details below).
+Enquiries about events, membership, programmes, hiring Hockin House and tours through the house should be made to the President, Cliff Thomas (contact details below).

 Waikato Historical Society Inc